 9. Calculating the instantaneous particle number emissions

-The instantaneous particle number emissions [particles/s] shall be determined by multiplying the instantaneous concentration of the pollutant under consideration [particles/cm3] with the instantaneous exhaust mass flow rate [kg/s], both corrected and aligned for the transformation time.
+The instantaneous particle number emissions [particles/s] shall be determined by multiplying the instantaneous concentration of the pollutant under consideration [particles/cm3] with the instantaneous exhaust mass flow rate [kg/s], both corrected and aligned for the transformation time and by dividing with the density [kg/m³] according to Table A7/1.
 If applicable, negative instantaneous emission values shall enter all subsequent data evaluations.
 All significant digits of preceding results shall enter the calculation of the instantaneous emissions.
 The following equation shall apply:

 PNi=cPN,iqmew,i/ρe